The U.P. home we found, when we jumped feet first into homesteading in Michigan.

-Our initial plan was to leave Grand Rapids, in the fall of 1981, with our urban homestead housemates.
-We were, you see, going to combine savings so we could afford to buy land together.
+Our initial plan in the fall of 1981was to leave Grand Rapids with our urban housemates.
+We’d decided homesteading in Michigan was the thing to do, and we were going to combine savings so we could afford to buy land together.
 But at the last minute our friends had to back out, and we were left without enough money of our own to swing a farm purchase.
 I'll tell you, the thought of spending another dreary slum winter was almost more than we could stand.

 We hoped to settle in the U.P. because we'd camped there many times and had become quite enamored of its unspoiled countryside.
 Furthermore, land in the rugged region is still inexpensive.
 For example, real estate listings I noticed in 1982 included a three-bedroom home on 39 acres — with drilled well, barn, and sauna — for $9,250, a 120-acre spread at $160 an acre, and property as low as $100 an acre in some places!
-Of course, prime farmland or plots with lake frontage can command higher prices . . . but compared with most parts of the U.S., land in the U.P. is a real bargain.
+Prime farmland or plots with lake frontage can command higher prices of course, but compared with most parts of the U.S., land in the U.P. is a real bargain.

 Best of all, we discovered that we weren't alone.
 In fact, a lot of young people have come to the U.P., moved by an honest appreciation of nature and the willingness to take any kind of job in order to be able to stay here.

 And what exactly do such folks do?
-Well, our friends Dennis and Janet (for instance) are both substitute teachers. . . and Dennis also sells drawings and photographs at local markets, while Janet peddles her craft items.
-Jay, another new acquaintance, has a degree in forestry . . . but he's currently washing dishes to make ends meet while he gets started in his own firewood business.
-And our neighbors — Jerry and Christiane and their four youngsters — have started a log home operation.
+Well, our friends Dennis and Janet (for instance) are both substitute teachers.
+Dennis also sells drawings and photographs at local markets, while Janet peddles her craft items.
+Jay, another new acquaintance, has a degree in forestry — but he's currently washing dishes to make ends meet while he gets started in his own firewood business.
+And our neighbors, Jerry and Christiane and their four youngsters, have started a log home operation.

 Although Francie and I have yet to find our niche, one thing's for sure: Our lifestyle here is far more healthful than our previous one.
 It's helped clear up my stress-caused stomach condition and put color in our cheeks.
 We're quite willing to accept the fact that we have to change our career goals somewhat in order to live in an environment that can only help to promote our physical, mental, and emotional well-being.